 With most advertising platforms you’re bidding on keywords and also pay-per-click.
 That means you need to know exactly which ads bring in the most traffic.

 Have ads with a ton of clicks but no conversions?
 You’re wasting money on something that doesn’t work.
 You need to know or you’ll risk having an enormously low ROI on your advertising budget.

 First up on our list is SpyFu.
 Unlike the other two programs we’ll touch on later, SpyFu aims at turning the competition’s work into your payoff.
 While they’re focused on helping with the traditional research methods, SpyFu specializes in competitor research.

-SpyFu allows you to analyze your competitors’ entire SEO strategy.
+SpyFu allows you to analyze your competitors’ strategy.
 You can keep track of domains bidding on your PPC AdWords, the organic growth of your chosen keywords against other domains using those keywords, backlinks that help other web pages’ keyword rankings, and more.